AppImage/docs.appimage.org/source/packaging-guide/packaging-automation/index.rst

    > . ./functions.sh

 .. todo::
-   Document the functions in :code:`functions.sh` that are for public consumption based on comments in the file.
+   Document the functions in ``functions.sh`` that are for public consumption based on comments in the file.

 .. toctree::